GalacticBobster/GalacticBobster/README.md

 * 🔭 I’m currently working on some important research, and design projects in Planetary Science and Space Exploration: \
 [1] Development a small satellite mission concept for exploring Martian atmosphere - Mentor for Space Engineering Master's Course @ U. Michigan \
 [2] How does high energy particle precipitation influence the temperature, and composition of it's upper atmosphere, driving strongest auroral emissions in the solar system? - NASA JPL Graduate Fellowship \
-[3] How do factors driving chemical kinetics and atmospheric transport govern chemical composition of Venus atmosphere?
 * 👯 I’m looking forward to collaborate on interesting research problems
 * 😄 Pronouns: He/Him/His
 * 📫 Reach me at ananyo@umich.edu